SimchaTeich/Microcorruption/17 - Chernobyl/README.md

 The thing that comes to mind is the challenge of Algiers.<br />
 Can we overwrite heap metadata?
 And if so, what do we do with it?

-Let's look at what happens when you enter exactly 5 users to the same login (Of course we used the recovered hash to make sure that our input goes where we want):
+Let's look at what happens when you enter exactly 5 users to the same entry (Of course we used the recovered `hash` to make sure that our input goes where we want):

 Input: `new aa 1;new bb 2;new cc 3;new dd 4;new ee 5`<br />
 Output:<br />